How to convert a datetime string to millisecond UNIX time stamp?

 A millisecond UNIX timestamp is a number that shows how many milliseconds have elapsed since the beginning of the Unix epoch, which is January 1, 1970, at 00:00:00 Coordinated Universal Time (UTC) up to the current moment or specified date and time.
 Instead of counting time in days, hours, or minutes, it counts in milliseconds (1 second = 1000 milliseconds).

-Using strptime() Function and timestamp() Method
+Using strptime() and timestamp() Methods

 After parsing a string into a datetime object, the timestamp() method can be called to get the UNIX timestamp in seconds.
-To convert it to milliseconds, simply multiply the result by 1000.
+To convert it to milliseconds, multiply the result by 1000.

 Example